-This episode is about period poverty.
+This episode is about period poverty, which is unequal access to education and resources for menstruation.
 Their guests are activists who tackle period taboos and work to make sanitary products accessible.
-The discussion highlights the global issue of period poverty and how we can stop it.
-Of course, some tongue-in-cheek comedy about menstruation is also in the mix.
+The discussion highlights the global issue of period poverty and how we can stop it, with some tongue-in-cheek comedy about menstruation in the mix.

 Pod Save the World

-There’s tons of political podcasts out there, but few can break down big issues like Pod Save the World does.
+There are lots of political podcasts out there, but few break down big issues like Pod Save the World does.
 This foreign policy podcast makes global issues relatable and easy to understand.
 They also focus on how people can get involved.

 We recommend: The Worst Humanitarian Crisis since WWII